 The planet is changing.
 Many still deny it, but I honestly cannot understand how.
 As of this writing, North America is being battered by storms on one side and wildfires on the other, both with unprecedented frequency and destructive power.
-Countries like the Maldives are disappearing as the sea level rises, permafrost in the arctic is melting as the temperature rises, and entire ecosystems are collapsing around the world.
+Countries like the Maldives are disappearing as the sea level rises, permafrost in the Arctic is melting as the temperature increases, and entire ecosystems are collapsing worldwide.

 And yet, people still deny it.

 The Magnitude of All Things, the new documentary from director Jennifer Abbott, explores much of this change.
-There is not a lot of new information here if you have been paying attention to the world, but Abbott takes a different route to this information: grief.
+If you have been paying attention to the world, there is not a lot of new information here, but Abbott takes a different route to this information: grief.

 Abbott frames the way our society deals with climate change through the lens of her sister’s terminal illness and the grief she felt following her sister’s death.
 She draws a direct line from that personal grief to the grief of those people whose homes are being threatened, impacted, or even destroyed by climate change.

-Of all the stories presented, there is one common thread: money.
-Unfortunately, those doing the damage are more concerned with the money than with the people being affected.
+Of all the stories presented, one common thread is money.
+Unfortunately, those who do the damage are more concerned with money than with the people affected.

-What, then, is the answer.
-The film profiles those both inspired by hope and hopelessness, and the common answer is that we need to see a profound shift in the way we think as a society.
+What, then, is the answer?
+The film profiles those both inspired by hope and hopelessness, and the common answer is that we need to see a profound shift in how we think as a society.
 Is that a spoiler for the end?
 Well, kind of, but there’s no way you wouldn’t see it coming.

 Tying the story of the ecosystem changing to the terminal illness of her sister does allow Abbott to draw a direct emotional line between one type of loss and the other and forge an emotional connection with the fate of our world.
-However, I always worry that documentaries such as this end up preaching to the choir, that those who ultimately need to be convinced will not engage with the message.
-I hope that this film changes that, even a little bit, because we are running out of time.
+However, I always worry that documentaries such as this preach to the choir, and those who ultimately need to be convinced will not engage with the message.
+I hope this film changes that, even a little bit because we are running out of time.

 The Magnitude of All Things is a gorgeously photographed documentary that features many climate activists (including Swedish activist Greta Thunberg and Australian Coral Reef expert Charlie Vernon) and a distinct emotional through-line.
 It is definitely one to add to your watch list.